-Samsung phones are notoriously known for the lag issue on its TouchWiz interface.
-However, one cannot deny the fact that despite their minor and major drawbacks of their phones, Samsung is still the most popular OEM of smartphones.
+Samsung phones are notoriously known for the lag issue on their TouchWiz interface.
+However, one cannot deny the fact that despite the minor and major drawbacks of their phones, Samsung is still the most popular OEM of smartphones.
 One of the reasons why Samsung Galaxy devices are popular among users is the ease with which we can find the official firmware for our phones and install them using their Odin tool.

 This tutorial is only for Samsung Android smartphones and tablets.
 While we have taken utmost care in describing the procedure in a detailed way, the user must be extra careful with selecting the correct firmware file to install it succesfully.
 If you have any doubts regarding the procedure, we suggest you to drop us a comment below to clear the same.

 Flashing the stock firmwares do not void your device’s warranty or trip KNOX Warranty counter.
 However, if you flash CF-Auto-Root packages or a custom recovery using Odin, doing so will void the warranty.
 Just follow the tutorial to the word carefully and everything will go fine hopefully.
 Technastic will not be responsible for any damages caused to your device.